qqrs/qqrs.github.com/source/_posts/2013-04-10-twilio-light-sensor.markdown

 Bathroom occupancy status is determined using a light sensor attached to a Raspberry Pi.
 If the lights are on in the bathroom, we assume that the bathroom is occupied.

 We created a web application hosted on Heroku which accepts periodic bathroom state updates from the Raspberry Pi and handles incoming requests from Twilio.
 When a user calls or texts the Twilio phone number, Twilio sends a request to the web app, which responds with an appropriate message to be spoken or texted to the user.

+In addition to the voice and text interface, [@gelstudios](http://twitter.com/gelstudios) created a nice web interface using Bootstrap.

 ## Server